mdefy/ngx-markdown-editor/README.md

 The primary to configure single shortcuts alongside with other item properties is to use the `toolbar` configuration as described in the [toolbar](#toolbar) section.

-However, if you want to customize keyboard shortcuts of a lot of (built-in) items you may also do this inside the `options: NgxMdeOptions` input property with `options.shortcuts = {...}`.
+However, if you want to customize keyboard shortcuts of a lot of (built-in) items you may also do this inside the `options: Options` input property with `options.shortcuts = {...}`.
 This is a decent alternative as you can specify many keybindings in a single object. **Attention**: Shortcuts defined in `options.shortcuts` will override shortcuts specified in `toolbar`.

 When specifying custom shortcuts, mind the correct order of special keys: **Shift-Cmd-Ctrl-Alt** (see [here](https://codemirror.net/doc/manual.html#keymaps)).

 #### Disabling shortcuts

 As per default, keyboard shortcuts are always functioning for all built-in toolbar items, even when they are not included into the visible toolbar, in order to enable users to efficiently write _Markdown_.
-However, you can configure this behavior inside the `options: NgxMdeOptions` input property with `options.shortcutsEnabled`.
+However, you can configure this behavior inside the `options: Options` input property with `options.shortcutsEnabled`.
 You can either disable shortcuts completely (`shortcutsEnabled: 'none'`) or only enable them for items included in the toolbar or specified in `options.shortcuts` (`shortcutsEnabled: 'customOnly'`).

 ### Icons